 So you’re either thinking of making the switch to shampoo and conditioner bars, or you already have!
 That’s awesome!!
 Thank you for seeking a plastic-free alternative and being conscious of your choices.

 If you’ve ever wondered why our little bars cost more than bottled products, the answer is very simple!
 Each bar delivers the cleansing and conditioning power of multiple bottles of the liquid equivalent.
 This is because our shampoo and conditioner bars aren’t diluted by water making them super concentrated.
-Depending on the size of the bar, our shampoo bars can do the job of 2-3 regular bottles of commercial liquid shampoo and our conditioner bars are equivalent to about 3-5 bottles of liquid conditioner.
+Depending on the size of the bar, our shampoo and conditioner bars can do the job of 2-3 regular bottles of the liquid alternative.

 How many washes can I get out of my shampoo and conditioner bars?
 We get this question a lot!
 It is difficult to give an exact answer as it depends on how long and thick your hair is, how the bars are stored, how often your hair is washed, how many people are using them, and the humidity of your environment.
-With proper use and care, these bars should last a looooonnng time.
+Without fail though and with proper use and care, these bars should last a looooonnng time.

 General Suds & Silk Tips + Tricks